Ever wish you ate turkey more than once a year at Thanksgiving? Air Fryer Turkey Breast is the recipe for you!

-Faster-cooking, far less labor intensive (no wet turkey brine or dry brine required unless you are in the mood), and yielding a more manageable amount of meat, air fried turkey breast is perfect for smaller gatherings and for weeknight dinners.
+- Sometimes You Don’t Want an Entire Turkey.
+Since it yields a more manageable amount of meat, air fried turkey breast (and Crockpot Turkey Breast) is perfect for smaller gatherings and for weeknight dinners.

-Between working on this turkey breast recipe, delving into How to Cook a Turkey, Spatchcock Turkey, and Turkey Gravy, we have eaten a lot of turkey in the last few weeks.
+Between working on this turkey breast recipe, delving into Spatchcock Turkey and Turkey Gravy, we have eaten a lot of turkey in the last few weeks.

 I’m not tired of it yet!